jonjonsonjr/test-docs/README.md

 ```

 Note that the first argument to the Builder is a unique ID that the application
-(not the SDK) defines and assigns to a track so that subsequent APIs can refer
+(not the SDK) defines and assigns to a track so that subsequent API calls can
-to the track.
+refer to the it.

 The next step is to add one or more tracks to a video.
 This should happen before
 loading the media; any changes made to the tracks after loading the media will